In most emergency situations, you need to get out of a building and to a safe assembly point.

 Hear an alarm?

 - Help people who need assistance.
-More information: Evacuation for people with impairments or disabilities.
+More information: People requiring assistance

 - Do not re-enter any building until given the all-clear by the Fire Service or building warden.
 (Floor wardens may help spread the message, including any conditions for re-entry).